zecst19/timer-service/README.md

 ## Persistence / Crash Recovery

-- Celery tasks are stored in **Redis** with `task_acks_late=True`, the broker holds the task until a worker *acknowledges* successful execution.
+- Celery tasks are stored in Redis with `task_acks_late=True`, the broker holds the task until a worker acknowledges successful execution.
 - If a worker crashes mid-execution, the task is re-queued automatically.
-- If a worker is down when a timer's ETA arrives, the task fires **immediately** when the worker comes back online.
+- If a worker is down when a timer expires, the task fires when the worker comes back online.
-- Redis itself is configured with `appendonly yes` (AOF persistence), so tasks survive a Redis restart.
+- Redis is configured with `appendonly yes`, so tasks survive a Redis restart.

 ---